Comparing Gene Regulation in Prokaryotes and Eukaryotes

 Methylation of DNA explains a genetic phenomenon called genomic imprinting.
 In oogenesis (egg cell formation) or spermatogenesis (sperm cell formation), a specific gene can be methylated by de novo methylation.
 Following fertilization, the methylation pattern is maintained as the fertilized egg begins to divide.
 For example, if the maternal allele for a gene is fully methylated by genomic imprinting, that maternal allele remains fully methylated in the cells of the offspring.
 We will discuss genomic imprinting more in Part 15.

 - What is the difference between de novo and maintenance methylation?

-- What is the name of the enzyme responsible for maintenance methylation?
+- Which enzyme is responsible for maintenance methylation?

 - What is meant by genomic imprinting?

-In eukaryotes, the processes that regulate the expression of one structural gene (activators/repressor proteins, altering chromatin structure, and DNA methylation) do not necessarily influence the regulation of an adjacent gene.
+In eukaryotes, the processes (activators/repressor proteins, altering chromatin structure, and DNA methylation) that regulate the expression of one structural genedo not necessarily influence the regulation of an adjacent gene.
 Insulator DNA sequences define the boundaries between genes (see figure 14.13); an insulator DNA sequence ensures that the gene regulation processes that affect one gene do not affect nearby genes.
+Insulator DNA sequences: